NICHOLAS-1217/alien-vs-zombie/README.md

 4. Players now can enter commands to operate the game.
 Players can enter "help" to check the list of commands that are present in the game.
 5. Players can enter other commands (i.e., up, down, left, right) to move the Alien.
 6. It is stopped by one of the following events:
-  1. It hits the border of the game board (see Game Board).
+  -It hits the border of the game board (see Game Board).
-  2. It hits the Rock object (see Game Objects).
+  -It hits the Rock object (see Game Objects).
-  3. It hits and attacks Zombie, but Zombie survives the attack.
+  -It hits and attacks Zombie, but Zombie survives the attack.
 7. Alien attacks when it encounters Zombie on the move.
 If Zombie is defeated by the attack, Zombie will be removed from the game board while Alien continues to move.
 8. After the you enter the command to move the Alien, the zombie will move randomly by the computer.